apache/doris/docs/en/docs/data-operate/import/import-way/stream-load-manual.md

 In Stream load, Doris selects a node as the Coordinator node.
 This node is responsible for receiving data and distributing data to other data nodes.

 Users submit import commands through HTTP protocol.
 If submitted to FE, FE forwards the request to a BE via the HTTP redirect instruction.
-Users can also submit import commands directly to a specified BE.Therefore, when submitting the stream load command to FE, you need to add "--location-trusted", while it is not necessary to submit it directly to BE.
+Users can also submit import commands directly to a specified BE.

 The final result of the import is returned to the user by Coordinator BE.